 As I’ve said before, attorneys, judges, and jurors alike spend time reading your body language alongside any testimony you give.
 In many ways, your body language will speak louder than your words.
-No matter how stressed you are feeling, you cannot let that manifest in your behavior, because the way you act is just as impacts the impression you leave on others.
+No matter how stressed you are feeling, you cannot let that manifest in your behavior, because the way you act impacts the impression you leave on others.

 A basic guideline to help maintain your behavior in court is remembering to use basic common courtesy.
 Proper court attire is also as much a part of your behavior, as the way you speak or act.
 Make sure what you wear is appropriate.
 Follow business causal or business professional guidelines, and keep the colors muted.